aaron-lebo/aaron-lebo.github.io/_posts/2015-11-19-los-ojos-verdes.md

 downtown,<br />
 $20 to park<br />
 (worth it),<br />
-got scared and left the beer.
+got nervous and left the beer.

 walked to the park<br />
 where a drunk couple fawned over ted.<br />